rterekhov/grunt-config-files/README.md

 Type: `Array`
 Default: `[ '**/*.template' ]`

-Pathes to the configuration file templates to be processed.
+Paths to the configuration file templates to be processed.

 #### logSettings
 Type: `Boolean`